May 5, 2025

 As an industry, we need to address this issue – for example by looking into alternative solutions such as prefabricated modules.
 We’re already doing so at Backe, where we’re collaborating with Green Box, a Danish developer and manufacturer of prefabricated bathrooms.”

-The second major trend is the growing focus on sustainability, which is impacting all aspects of construction.
+The second major trend is the growing focus on environmental and climate considerations, which is impacting all aspects of construction.
 The EU’s Green Deal and national climate regulations are playing a particularly important role here.

 At EU level, there is considerable focus on a Due Diligence Directive (CSDDD), which highlights companies’ responsibilities throughout the supply chain.
 According to Tom Myhre, this is paving the way for even closer cooperation between contractors and manufacturers.